crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 #### `vulnerable_service.py`

 * You can use this skeleton framework to create services using Python.
 * It is required you write the scripts you wish to include in your service and save them in a file.
-It currently run the scripts from `VulnService_task.vbs`.
+It currently run the scripts from the sample script `VulnService_task.vbs`.
-* Modify the `source_dir` variable with the absolute path of the scripts you just wrote.
+* After that, modify the `source_dir` variable with the absolute path of the scripts you just wrote.

+How to create a service executable?
+1. Make sure you have modified the code accordingly.
-* Finally, use **pyinstaller** to create the service as an .exe: ```pyinstaller -F --hiddenimport win32timezone vulnerable_service.py```
+2. Use **pyinstaller** to create the service as an .exe: ```C:\> pyinstaller -F --hiddenimport win32timezone vulnerable_service.py```
+This command will save the new `vulnerable_service.exe` in the **dist** subdirectory.
+3. Change into that directory and install the service: `C:\dist\> vulnerable_service.exe install`
+4. Run/Stop/Remove the service: `C:\dist> vulnerable_service.exe start/stop/remove`
+5. If you change the code in `vulnerable_service.py`, you need to create a new executable with *pyinstaller* and reaload the service: `C:\dist> vulnerable_service.exe update`.